 Getting to Luebeck:

 Hamburg is the nearest international airport to Luebeck.
 From Hamburg, the easiest way to reach Luebeck is by train.
 Take the S1 train from the airport to the main station and then a local train to Luebeck.

 Within Luebeck, there is a compact airport, from which low-cost flights such as Ryan and Wizz connect to destinations in Europe.

 Where/What to eat:

 Luebeck, much like most big cities, has expensive restaurants to inexpensive pizzerias to McDonald’s to street stalls selling snacks.
 What you don’t want to miss though is, tasting the unique marzipan treats available only at Luebeck’s marzipan store/s.
-They even sell marzipan flavored ice cream.
+They even sell marzipan flavoured ice cream.
 If you’re not much into sweets then try the marzipan tea.

-Also delicious and inexpensive Turkish food, Döner kebabs and Dürums, available in vegetarian version too, are quite popular all over Germany.
+Also, delicious and inexpensive Turkish food, Döner kebabs and Dürums, available in vegetarian version too, are quite popular all over Germany.